ando-shah/swarm/README.md

 <br />

 ## Future
+I will be updating this tutorial, as I find more insights, especially on worker load balancing, as this is quite challenging for the swarm mechanism.

-I'm taking up the swarm project, and building a multi-user art-science experiment where players will be able to _try_ to control swarms of different creatures (from starlings to drones!) on islands floating in the sky.
+I'm also building on this project, and creating a multi-user art-science experiment where players will be able to (_try to_) control swarms of different creatures (from starlings to drones!) on islands floating in the sky.
 In VR (duh)!
 <br />

 If you're interested in contributing, either with code, art or ideas, feel free to drop me a line.